CSR-Sogang/TwoPassMemoryProfiler/README.md

  - Sequentiality of object
  - Access stride of object
  - Access density of object
- - Size of variable/object
+ - Idle time of object
- - Lifetime of variable/object
+ - Lifetime of object
- - Idle time of variable/object
+ - Total accessed volume of object

- - Accessed volume of variable/object
+To profile in granularity of variable, researcher can aggregate information of objects which belong to a variable.
 Researchers also can implement other functions in custom Pin tool to profile additional information on objects of target application.

 Components
 -----------
 Profiling consists of two online processings, which are fast pass and slow pass respectively.
 Between two passes, programmers should trim the data to profile in offline.

 __First fast pass__
-> In fast pass, Deepmap distinguishes variables with call-stack.
+- In fast pass, Deepmap distinguishes variables with call-stack.
 It hashes the return addresses of allocation function calls.

 __Offline processing__
-> In offline processing, users should collect the hash values and sizes of variables which users want to profile to respective files.
+- In offline processing, users should collect the hash values and sizes of variables which users want to profile to respective files.

 __Second slow pass__
-> In slow pass, Deepmap constitutes a hash table with given hash values and sizes.
+- In slow pass, Deepmap constitutes a hash table with given hash values and sizes.
 Then it sends the information to custom Pin code via message.
 Custom Pin code instruments the object-level analysis code between instructions and gives profiling results as a file.

 building